 This quick tutorial explains how to add images to both Atom and RSS feeds.
-Although both formats allow for image-inclusion, feed-reader support for image-display is currently quite limited.
+Although both formats allow for image-inclusion, feed-reader support for image-display is currently quite limited in most browsers and applications.
 Hopefully, that will change in the near future..

 Images for Atom Feeds